eohjelle/MCTS-playground/core/README.md

 A more general `TreeAgent` protocol can be found in `agent.py`, which is any game playing agent that maintains an internal (partial) game tree.
 It is convenient to represent all game playing agents in this way in order to treat them uniformly in other scripts, such as those found under `simulation.py`.

-All game playing agents interact with games via the `State` protocol, found in `state.py`, which can encode most turn-based games.
-Implementations of several games can be found in `games`, including a wrapper for OpenSpiel games.

 ### Deep RL

 Where the code gets more intricate is when deep learning models are integrated into the algorithms.
 General abstractions for PyTorch models are defined in `model_interface.py`, where the main added value consists of methods to save and load models from file.
 More importantly: